netobserv/documents/cncf/CNCF project - GTR.md

 Finally, several services require TLS certificates, which are generally provided by cert-manager or OpenShift Service Certificates.

 **Describe how the project implements Identity and Access Management.**

 On the ingestion side, there is no Identity and Access Management other than with the components service accounts themselves, associated with RBAC permissions.

 On the consuming side, NetObserv does not implement by itself Identity and Access Management, however all queries run against Loki or Prometheus forward the Authorization header, delegating this aspect to those backends.
 In a production-grade environment, Thanos and the Loki Operator can be used to enable multi-tenancy.
 This is how it is implemented in OpenShift.

 **Describe how the project has addressed sovereignty.**

 Open-source addresses independence.
+Being a vendor-neutral CNCF sandbox project would reinforce it.

 NetObserv does not store any data directly, this is delegated to Loki and/or Prometheus and the aforementioned exporting methods.
 All these options offer a very decent flexibility in terms of storage options, with interoperability, which should not cause any independence blockers.

 **Describe any compliance requirements addressed by the project.**

 Downstream builds are FIPS-140 compliant.
 Those build recipes are open-source and can be replicated.

 The project has not been evaluated against other compliance standards as of today.

 **Describe the project’s High Availability requirements.**

 High availability can be implemented by using Kafka deployment model (e.g. with Strimzi), and using an autoscaler for the `flowlogs-pipeline` component.
 Loki and Prometheus should be configured for high availability as well (this aspect is not managed by NetObserv itself; using Thanos and the Loki Operator can serve this purpose).

 **Describe the project’s resource requirements, including CPU, Network and Memory.**

 Resource requirements highly depend on the cluster network topology: how many nodes and pods you have, how much traffic, etc. While eBPF ensures a minimal impact on workload performance, the generated network flows can represent a significant amount of data, which impact nodes CPU, memory and bandwitdh.
 Some [recommendations](https://github.com/netobserv/network-observability-operator/blob/main/config/descriptions/ocp.md#resource-considerations) are provided, but your mileage may and will vary.
 Some statistics are documented [here](https://docs.redhat.com/en/documentation/openshift_container_platform/4.21/html/network_observability/configuring-network-observability-operators#network-observability-resource-recommendations_network_observability).

 Mitigating high resource requirements can be done in several ways, such as by increasing the sampling interval, adding filters, or considering whether or not to use Loki.
 More information [here](https://github.com/netobserv/network-observability-operator/tree/main?tab=readme-ov-file#configuration).

 **Describe the project’s storage requirements, including its use of ephemeral and/or persistent storage.**

 Storage is not directly managed by NetObserv, and is to be configured via Prometheus and/or Loki.
 TTL is important to consider.
 Loki is often configured with a S3 backend storage, but other options exist, such as ODF.
 Just like memory, storage requirements highly depend on the cluster network topology, and can be mitigated the same way as mentioned above.

 **Please outline the project’s API Design:**

 NetObserv defines several APIs:
 - The [FlowCollector CRD](https://github.com/netobserv/network-observability-operator/blob/main/docs/FlowCollector.md) contains the main, cluster-wide configuration for NetObserv.